walles/px/README.md

 write something nice!
 3. `git push --tags`

-# TODO Continuous Integration
-Add a `.travis.yml` config to the project that:
-* OK: Runs `flake8` on the code
-* Tests the code on OS X
-* OK: Tests the code on Linux
-* NO: Can or should Travis create binaries for us?
-Think about security vs ease-of-deployment.

 # TODO `pgrep` replacement
 * If we get one command line argument, only show processes matching that string as either a user or the name of an executable.